 Congrats on getting your first embroidery machine.
 Embroidery is fun and easy if you are using the correct supplies.
 As experienced embroiderers already know, there are a lot of threads to choose from and it can be very confusing to someone just starting out.
 This guide will help you pick the best embroidery thread to use on your machine and describe the different types available.

 Buying a high quality embroidery thread doesn't mean spending a lot of money, Madeira thread is very affordable at only a few dollars a spool.
-We consider Madeira to be one of the best thread brands available, why buy another brand and chance poor embroidery quality.
+We consider Madeira to be one of the best thread brands available.
+Why buy another brand and chance poor embroidery quality?

 Embroidery thread is generally available in 3 main types of yarn: Rayon, Polyester and Cotton.
 There are also some specialty threads like metallic and fire resistant threads, but for the purpose of this article we are gong to stick with the main ones you will be using.

-- Cotton: The choice for traditionalists and quilters.
+The choice for traditionalists and quilters.
 Cotton is mostly used by quilters looking to incorporate natural fibers.
 It's generally not as strong as rayon or polyester and the colors are usually not as shiny and vibrant.

-- Rayon: Made from 100% viscose rayon, it is perfectly suited for embroidery on high speed multi-head embroidery machines and home embroidery machines.
+Made from 100% viscose rayon, it is perfectly suited for embroidery on high speed multi-head embroidery machines and home embroidery machines.
 Rayon thread is known worldwide for high tensile strength and excellent glossy luster and is considered the most flexible of embroidery threads due to its softness and pliability.

-- Polyester: Made from 100% polyester, Madeira Polyneon polyester embroidery thread is strong and constructed of a specially developed raw material intended to eliminate looping, puckering and thread breaks.
+Made from 100% polyester, Madeira Polyneon polyester embroidery thread is strong and constructed of a specially developed raw material intended to eliminate looping, puckering and thread breaks.
 Vibrant colors are glossy, as well as resistant to chlorine bleach, making this thread ideal for commercial linens or any application where the end product will be subjected to harsh laundering.
-Poly threads offer the best balance of cost vs. performance and are a great thread for beginner embroiderers.
+Polyester threads offer the best balance of cost vs. performance and are a great thread for beginner embroiderers.

-Most thread is available on two sizes: 1,100 yd minis and 5,500 yd cones.
-You will get approximately 200,000 stitches out of the minis and about 1 million out of the larger cones.
+It takes the yardage of five spools to equal the yardage in one large cone.
 Stock up on your everyday colors in the large cones and buy the minis for specialty jobs.
 If you have a single needle home embroidery machine, you will need to buy a separate thread stand to use the large embroidery thread cones.